silvatek/trustedassertions/README.md

 ### Data URIs
 URIs for statements, entities and assertions are based on a digital hash of the content.
 The content for statements is the text, for entities it is the X509 certificate text, and for assertions it is the JWT text.
+Newlines are converted to Unix format (`\n`) prior to hashing, and the representation is UTF-8.

 See https://github.com/hash-uri/hash-uri